Pumi1a/BURUPURO-TIMER/README-en.md

 **Furthermore, the bot will not post anything if the base time is not set.**

-**When redeploying the Bot, we ask that you please reset the configuration.
-Because preparing the database is cumbersome, we do not save the settings for each server in the database.
-Please understand.**
+**When redeploying the Bot, I ask that you please reset the configuration.
+Because preparing the database is cumbersome, I do not save the settings for each server in the database.
+Please understand（If there are many requests, I will consider introducing a database.）.**

 ### Description of Each Slash Command
-Here we will explain each slash command of the bot.Please try the slash command again if you encounter the following error when executing it.
+Here I will explain each slash command of the bot.Please try the slash command again if you encounter the following error when executing it.

 ![キャプチャ.PNG](https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/1115291/ad29da08-18cc-0377-f841-a0c0b9fa2655.png)